kwiden/LetsLearnProgramming/whodis.md

 I'm a computer engineer working at [VEX Robotics](https://www.vexrobotics.com/).
 I write firmware for sensors and other products to enable student learning.

 I am also involed in FIRST Robotics.
 I was a student on FRC 1675 in Milwaukee, WI.
 After graduating high school, I went to Iowa State University and with two other students started FRC 3928.
 I mentored 3928 for three years before taking a break to focus on graduating.
 After graduation I moved to Texas to work at VEX and started mentoring FRC 1296.
 One time Spectrum asked me questions about FRC and my job, which you can find [here](http://blog.spectrum3847.org/2016/10/katie-widen-this-is-how-i-work.html).
+I frequent Chief Delphi under the username [Katie_UPS](https://www.chiefdelphi.com/forums/member.php?u=25036).

 Besides the engineering stuff, I have a [very cute dog](https://www.instagram.com/gatsbypaws/) who accompanies me on backpacking and camping trips.
 I also enjoy creative pursuits such as painting and playing various musical instruments.